frontendnetwork/uptodon/README.md

 # Uptodon

-A Node.js bot that posts to Mastdon if a service on UptimeRobot is down.
+A Node.js bot that posts to Mastodon if a service on UptimeRobot is down.

 <br/>